CannerCMS/cannercms/README.md

 2. **Hardcoded and limited APIs:**  APIs should not predefined and even hard coded into codebase, which is critical for building advanced use cases and impossible to build into your system.

-> Canner don't predefine any API and data structure.
+> Canner doesn't predefine any API and data structure.

 3. **Re-inventing the view layer seemed inefficient and limiting:**  Most CMS rolled their own views, instead of using existing technologies like `React`, so you have to learn a whole new system, in order to make some changes.